 After you’ve removed the membrane, roll up your sleeves and get ready to give the pork ribs a nice rubdown with the dry spices.
 Then wrap them up tightly in a double layer of aluminum foil and put them into the refrigerator for at least 4 hours.
 I dry rubbed mine first thing in the morning so that I could grill them up for dinner that night.
 You can do it the night before you cook them if that’s easier.

-If you want to add some barbecue sauce onto them, you certainly can do so while they're grilling, or you can serve it on the side when you serve them.
+If you want to add barbecue sauce onto your ribs to amp up the chipotle BBQ flavor, you certainly can.
+Mop the ribs with sauce while they’re grilling, or you can serve sauce on the side.

-Get those ribs, grab your friends and family, fire up the grill, get a talented girl (or guy) behind it, and get some of these yummi pork ribs into your belly!
+Get the ribs, grab your friends and family, and fire up the grill.
+Then, get a talented girl (or guy) behind it, and get some of these yummi pork ribs into your belly!

 - 1/4 cup dried chipotle peppers, finely ground

 - 1 tablespoon smoked or sweet paprika

 - 1 tablespoon dried ground mustard

 - Place all ingredients into a small bowl and stir with a spoon to combine.

 - Apply liberally as a dry rub to steaks, ribs, and roasts.